 Ani & Haakien

 Tucked away in a residential area near the Central Station, you find the brainchild of creative birds Daniëlle Linscheer and Joyce Brouwer: the Ani & Haakien hostel.
-After traveling around the world, Daniëlle and Joyce decided to create their own hostel in Rotterdam, a hostel where you immediately feel at home.
+After traveling around the world, Daniëlle and Joyce decided to create their own hostel in Rotterdam, a five star hostel where you immediately feel at home.
 As I walk into the hostel, I’m greeted by their beautiful long-haired cat Suzy, who has her own little house in the cosy common area.
 The common area is made up of a quirky mix of comfy secondhand chairs and couches, a big communal kitchen and a shaded garden with tulips in spring.
 The community vibe of the hostel is strengthened by the possibility to join city tours and hostel activities.
 Because it is a Thursday evening, I join in for ‘Pasta Night’, which is a great opportunity to meet fellow travelers and the fun hostel volunteer crew.
 It’s all very cool, laid-back and ‘gezellig’ (dutch term for ‘cosy/social’).
 It’s the type of hostel, where you can have breakfast in your pyjamas in the morning and feel completely at home.

 Crowd: Backpackers, city trippers